Model-driven Stochastic Trace Clustering: Model-driven stochastic clustering

 \subsection{Entropic Relevance}

-We use entropic relevance (or ER), a stochastic conformance checking measure that quantifies the information-theoretic compression cost of traces in an event log, given the structure and likelihoods of a stochastic process model~\cite{Alkhammash2022}.
+We use entropic relevance (or ER), a stochastic conformance checking measure that quantifies the information-theoretic compression cost of traces in an event log, given the behaviour of a stochastic process model as induced by its structure and transition probabilities~\cite{Alkhammash2022}.
 A lower compression cost (i.e., a lower ER score) indicates a better fit between the model and the event log.
 For each trace, the ER contribution is computed using the probability $p$ assigned to that trace by the model, calculated as: $- \text{log}_2(p)$.
 The total ER score for a given log-model combination is obtained by summing these contributions over all traces in the log.
 For non-fitting traces, a so-called background model is used, giving a compression cost that is completely based on the log only (and is generally much higher).
-ER gives a score that measures quality along both the fitness and precision dimension.
+ER gives a score that measures quality along both the fitness and precision dimensions.
 By punishing for a lack of fitness through the background model, or from a stochastic point of view, lower values for $p$ are assigned to highly unlikely cases.
 If the model allows too much behavior (with high probability), i.e., it is imprecise, the probabilities of the fitting cases will drop as well, leading to an increase in ER score.